 Facility advisory services

 The Canadian Conservation Institute (CCI) works with institutions to ensure that heritage collections are accessible and usable now and in the future.
-Our team of advisors undertakes two main types of facility-related services: facility assessments and capital project advisory services.
+Our team of advisors undertakes two main types of facility-related services:

-Capital project advisory services will help you identify potential risks to your heritage collections during the development of new facilities or in the planning of major renovations to existing facilities.
+2. Capital project advisory service: This service will help you identify potential risks to your heritage collections during the development of new facilities or in the planning of major renovations to existing facilities.
 Depending on specific needs, this service may include the review of construction documents and plans, as well as CCI participation in key meetings.
 Throughout the capital project advisory process, our team provides recommendations to reduce identified risks and to meet your objectives for collections access and use.
 CCI can be involved in a project from the schematic design phase onwards, that is, as soon as plans start and up to the completion of a new or renovated facility.
 Please be aware that this is offered primarily as a virtual service and that we do not conduct feasibility studies.

 Notes:

 • Indigenous communities (First Nations, Inuit and Métis) in Canada are diverse and have customs and protocols that dictate the care and handling of their cultural belongings and ancestors.
 The Government of Canada has specific obligations towards Indigenous Peoples under the United Nations Declaration on the Rights of Indigenous Peoples Act.
 CCI fully recognizes Indigenous Peoples as rights holders who can define how their belongings and ancestors should be cared for.
-In support of Indigenous stewardship of their cultural heritage, CCI respects Indigenous protocols and methods and seeks to strengthen its partnerships with Indigenous Peoples, including in the context of facility assessments and capital project advisory services.
+In support of Indigenous stewardship of their cultural heritage, CCI respects Indigenous protocols and methods and seeks to strengthen its partnerships with Indigenous Peoples, including in the context of facility assessment services and capital project advisory services.

 • Given the high demand for these services, we may not be able to accommodate every request.
 In any given year, we may encourage certain client groups to apply to ensure an equitable service distribution.
 These details would be communicated before the opening of the application period (consult Application period).